Euro: Currencies pegged to the euro

-These countries generally had previously implemented a currency peg to one of the major European currencies (e.g. the French franc, Deutsche Mark or Portuguese escudo), and when these currencies were replaced by the euro their currencies became pegged to the euro.
+Furthermore, the currency of São Tomé and Príncipe (the São Tomé and Príncipe dobra) is pegged to the euro following an agreement signed with Portugal in 2009 and which came into effect on 1 January 2010.
+It has a fixed exchange rate of 24.5 São Tomé and Príncipe dobras = 1 euro.

+Of the currencies mentioned, the Bosnia and Herzegovina convertible mark maintains a fixed exchange rate through the currency board system; the Central African CFA franc, the West African CFA franc, the CFP franc, the Cape Verdean escudo, the Comorian franc, and the São Tomé and Príncipe dobra maintain a conventional fixed exchange rate; and the Macedonian denar uses a stabilized arrangement.
+Additionally, the currency of Morocco, the Moroccan dirham, is pegged to the euro through a basket of currencies.
+Other countries that, as of December 2023, have exchange rate regimes linked to the euro are Romania, Serbia, Singapore, Botswana, Tunisia, Samoa, Fiji, Libya, Kuwait, Syria, China and Vanuatu.

 Pegging a country's currency to a major currency is regarded as a safety measure, especially for currencies of areas with weak economies, as the euro is seen as a stable currency, prevents runaway inflation, and encourages foreign investment due to its stability.

 In total, as of 2013, 182 million people in Africa use a currency pegged to the euro, 27 million people outside the eurozone in Europe, and another 545,000 people on Pacific islands.

-Since 2005, stamps issued by the Sovereign Military Order of Malta have been denominated in euro, although the Order's official currency remains the Maltese scudo.
+Since 2005, stamps issued by the Sovereign Military Order of Malta have been denominated in euros, although the Order's official currency remains the Maltese scudo.
 The Maltese scudo itself is pegged to the euro and is only recognised as legal tender within the Order.

+Countries and territories that have their currencies pegged to the euro, by continent: